deqode/dq-vault/README.md

 ### Create signature

-Once an user is registered, we can now sign raw transactions just by using the user's uuid(which accesses the stored keys).
+Once a user is registered, we can now sign raw transactions just by using the user's UUID(which accesses the stored keys).
 As of now Bitcoin, Bitcoin Testnet and Ethereum transactions are supported.

 | Method   | Path                         | Produces                 |
 | :------- | :--------------------------- | :----------------------- |